exakat/exakat/docs/Rules.rst

 ###############

 This global is only used in one function or method.
 It may be called 'static', instead of global.
-This will allow you to keep the value between call to the function, but will not be accessible outside this function.
+This allows you to keep the value between call to the function, but will not be accessible outside this function.

 .. code-block:: php

    <?php
-   function x() {
+   function foo( ) {
-       static $variableIsReservedForX; // only accessible within x(), even between calls. global $variableIsGlobal;       //      accessible everywhere in the application }
+       static $variableIsReservedForX; // only accessible within foo( ), even between calls. global $variableIsGlobal;       //      accessible everywhere in the application }
    ?>